sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 <!-- description --> Trigger a workflow created in SAP Build Process Automation from an app created with SAP build Apps.

 ## Prerequisites
-- You set up SAP Build App and entered the lobby.
+- You set up SAP Build App and entered the lobby, as described in [Set Up SAP Build Apps on an SAP BTP Trial Account](https://www.youtube.com/watch?v=ZpQM2B1v2GY).<div><iframe width="560" height="315" src="https://www.youtube.com/embed/ZpQM2B1v2GY" frameborder="0" allowfullscreen></iframe></div>
-- You set up SAP Process Automation, and created the process described in the tutorial group [Create a Sales Order Process and Enable Triggering Via API](https://developers.sap.com/group.sap-build-apps-process-trigger-enable.html).
+- You set up SAP Build Process Automation, and created the process described in the tutorial group [Create a Sales Order Process and Enable Triggering Via API](https://developers.sap.com/group.sap-build-apps-process-trigger-enable.html).
 - You have set up a service key for the SAP Build Process Automation service, and a destination to the service, as described in Step 1 of [7 - Trigger Process from Your App](codejam-07-connect-app-process).